sbechara/introduction_to_engineering/ReadMe.md

 * Media - All of the pictures and downloadable files from the chapters.
 * Homework - All of the word documents containing the homework files.
 Solutions are available to instructors by emailing samuel.bechara@colostate.edu and proving you are a professor.

+## License
+Introduction to Engineering by Samuel Bechara is licensed under CC BY-NC 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0